A physical basis for cosmological correlators from cuts: Cut tubings -- a basis for all trees and loops

-To see why this formula must be correct, recall that all FRW forms are generated by triangulations of the cosmological polytope that do not contain any crossed tubings.
-Additionally, note that each term in the triangulation comes with coefficient $+1$.
+To see why this formula must be correct, recall that all FRW forms are generated by the set of compatible complete tubings of $\G$, which by definition, do not contain crossed tubings.
+Additionally, note that each term in this set comes with coefficient $+1$.
 Up to a sign, the non-crossing residues of $\Psi^\elll_n$ corresponding to a degenerate cut must be the same.
 Because of this, the relative sign of the residues and corresponding combination of $\dlog$'s that appear in $\Psi^\elll_n$ comes solely from the relative sign of the differentials $\bigwedge_{j\in J_a^{(k)}} \d B_j$'s.

 From the formula \eqref{eq:physDegen}, it is easy to see that the $B_i$ that cross must come with signs such that they form ratios in the $\dlog$-form.
 Choose two terms corresponding to sets $J_a$ and $J_b$ that share $k-1$ elements